rivernews/Project-04-repo-si507/README.md

 - A light ORM implemented by raw SQL.

-The ORM can do `count`, `filter` `update`, `create` and initial schema creation, and is largely used in the scrapper for storing and caching purpose.
+The ORM can do `count`, `filter`, `update`, `create` and initial schema creation, and is largely used in the scrapper for storing and caching purpose.
 The `DatabaseManager` in `database.py` implements these methods.
 The final CSV is exported by using the sql command:

 ```sql
 select Sites.Name, Sites.Description, Sites.Location, Sites.Type, States.Name AS `State` from Sites join States on Sites.StateID = States.id;